By Dr. Kris Chandroo

 Because your cat is completely rejecting the pill, capsule, liquid or subcutaneous (SQ) fluids you need to give in order to give them a chance.
 It’s not their fault, but they are feisty, grumpy or reluctant when it comes to giving them medication.
 Every day that they won’t take their treatment, the clock is ticking and they are getting even more sick and stressed.
 Maybe your cat is barely picking at the food, or the vomiting won’t stop.
 Maybe they have lost weight, and their kidneys are teetering on the edge.
 Or maybe they have gone downhill quickly, and they look really depressed.
 Despite your best efforts, by mid-week your cat is running away from you when they spot the pills or needle in your hand.
 This is not a good place to be in.
 I’ve been there, and it’s frustrating and heartbreaking all at the same time.
 What are you supposed to do, especially if your cat has a long term issue, and he’s supposed to be on this medication for life?
 In this post, you are going to discover why this happens, and what it takes to turn this situation around.
 But first, let’s go through the most common advice when you can’t get a pill, liquid or injection into your cat.
 Let’s analyze why it works for some cats, but might frustratingly fail yours.

-Advice #1: Try changing the flavour of the medication.
+Advice #1: Try changing the flavor of the medication.

 Who this works for: Cat’s who still want food, are actively eating, and are not that picky about what they put in their mouth.
 This is most likely to work for a marshmallow cat (a marshmallow cat is a kitty where a tactical change done specifically to the medication alone results in your cat accepting it.
 You just had to change how it was presented to them, and it works.
 Hallelujah!).

-Who this doesn’t work for: If they are just not impressed with any flavours right now, because they are sick and nauseous.
-They are picky eaters to begin with, or their mouth hurts regardless of what flavour they get.
+Who this doesn’t work for: If they are just not impressed with any flavors right now, because they are sick and nauseous.
+They are picky eaters to begin with, or their mouth hurts regardless of what flavor they get.
 Or they are scared and don’t want to be touched.

 Advice #2: Hide the medication in treats, coat it with butter, or crush the tablet and mix it in with wet food: